-We have obtained an analytical solution for the equilibrium configurations of open elastic knots, which is exact in the limit of loose knots, that is for small ε .
-The theory shows good quantitative agreement with experiments performed on elastic rods, concerning both the geometry of the solution and the traction curves.
-A natural extension of the work presented here is the study of the behavior of tight knots, that is when ε is no longer small, $\epsilon = \mathcal{O}(1)$.
-This question has been addressed from a purely geometrical perspective through the problem of ideal knots [17, 18].
+the solution and the traction curves.
+A natural extension of the work presented here is the study of the behavior of tight knots, that is, when ε is no longer small, $\epsilon = O(1)$.
+This question has been addressed from a purely geometrical perspective through the problem of ideal knots [18,19].
 In such geometrical models, tight open knots typically exhibit a maximum of curvature in the region where the tails enter the entangled region [11].
 Simulations based on the elastic model are in contradiction with this result.
-In Fig. 6, we show preliminary results concerning the solutions of equations (2) and (3) for a tight elastic knot with $\epsilon = \sqrt{\frac{h}{\Delta L/(2\pi)}} = .52$, and compare with the geometrical model of Ref.
-[11] for which $\epsilon = .56$.
-The large, oscillatory curvature obtained in [11] at the exit of the knot seems to point to the fact that the geometrical problem is ill-posed in the matching region between the perfectly straight tails and the knot; these oscillations are regularized by elasticity.
-In the geometric case, the point of maximum curvature is at the exit of the knot $(s/h \simeq \pm 10)$; in the elastic case, this maximum lies well inside the knot (points a and c in the figure, for $s/h \simeq \pm 6$).
-This leaves open the question of where a tight know will actually break.
-By pushing further the present mechanical analysis, one can derive the distributions of strains in the material and attempt to answer this question.
+In Fig. 6, we show preliminary results concerning the solutions of Eqs.
+(2) and (3) for a tight elastic knot with $\epsilon =$ $\sqrt{\frac{h}{\Delta L/(2\pi)}} = 0.52$ and compare with the geometrical model of Ref.
+[11] for which $\epsilon = 0.56$.
+The large, oscillatory curvature obtained in [11] at the exit of the knot seems to point to the fact that the geometrical problem is ill posed in the matching region between the perfectly straight tails and the knot; these oscillations are regularized by elasticity.
+In the geometric case, the point of maximum curvature is at the exit of the knot $(s/h \approx \pm 10)$; in the elastic case, this maximum lies well inside the knot [points (a) and (c) in Fig. 6, for $s/h \approx \pm 6$].
+This leaves open the question of where a tight knot will actually break.
+By pushing further the present mechanical analysis, one can derive the distribution of strains in the material, which is nonuniform.
+This distribution can be used to predict the point of breakage, as well as the decrease in the tensile strength of a knotted rope which ultimately reflects the concentration of stress.

-FIG. 6: Curvature of a tight elastic trefoil knot ($\epsilon = 0.52$, bold curve), and comparison with the geometrical calculation of a tight trefoil knot in Ref.
-[11] (dotted).
+FIG. 6.
+Curvature of a tight elastic trefoil knot ($\epsilon = 0.52$, bold curve) and comparison with the geometrical calculation of a tight trefoil knot in Ref.
+[11] (dotted line).

-It is a pleasure to thank B. Roman and J. Bico from the Laboratoire PMMH (ESPCI) for their help in setting up the experiments, and J. Maddocks for providing some of the Nitinol rods.
+It is a pleasure to thank B. Roman and J. Bico from the Laboratoire PMMH (ESPCI) for their help in setting up the experiments and J. Maddocks for providing some of the Nitinol rods.